-To allow you to get started quickly we have a sample project with runnable examples that demonstrate some basic things to do in Pig, including storing data out to Google Drive.
-The base Mortar project is open source and hosted in Github at https://github.com/mortardata/mortar-examples.
+To allow you to get started quickly we have created a base MongoDB project that you can fork to create your own project.
+This project contains a number of runnable examples and templates.
+The base Mortar project is open source and hosted in Github at https://github.com/mortardata/mortar-mongo-examples.

 Mortar Projects share one global namespace, and so each project must have a unique name.
 If you want to keep your project private, remove the "public" flag from the command below.

 mortar projects:fork firstname.lastname@example.org:mortardata/mortar-mongo-examples.git <your_project_name> --public